Teachers all over are trying to navigate teaching ELA remotely, and this post is full of inspiring, innovative ideas for digital instruction.

 The 10 ideas I share for teaching ELA remotely here are focused on students creating more than they consume, offering digital experiences with real-world transfer, and embracing the interests of the whole child.
 Remember, students should always have a voice and a choice in what they are learning no matter where they are!

 (Pssst: if you’re hesitant to use Zoom, I get it.
 And that's why I’ve got you covered, brave teacher!
-Click here for a ‘teacher-specific’ Zoom tutorial!)
+Click here to access our Free Resource Library and watch a ‘teacher-specific Zoom tutorial!)

 So, how can we use Zoom to recreate the close-knit collaboration of a task like literature circles?
 For starters, Zoom offers an option to create ‘breakout sessions,’ where students can keep the collective vibes high while meeting with you live.